Scope and Rates

 It is in principle not possible to recover VAT incurred in making exempt supplies.
 However, in some particular circumstances, a recovery right might exist despite the existence of a Luxembourg VAT exemption.

-Any person established in Luxembourg who independently carries out any economic activity is deemed to be a VAT taxable person and, in principle, should therefore be registered for VAT purposes in Luxembourg within 15 days of the effective start of the activity.
-Please note that a person only performing VAT exempt activities may be relieved from the required VAT registration in Luxembourg unless it is liable to self-account for Luxembourg VAT on services received from abroad falling within the scope of the reverse charge mechanism or performs intra-Community acquisitions of goods above the threshold of EUR 10,000 per year.
+Any person established in Luxembourg who independently carries out any economic activity is deemed to be a taxable person for VAT purposes and, in principle, should be registered for VAT purposes in Luxembourg within 15 days of the effective start of the activity.
+A person only performing VAT exempt activities may be relieved from the required VAT registration in Luxembourg, unless it is liable to self-account for, declare and pay (without VAT recovery) Luxembourg VAT on services received from abroad falling within the scope of the reverse charge mechanism and/or performs intra-Community acquisitions of goods above the threshold of EUR 10,000 per year.

 The registration rules that apply to Luxembourg entities also apply to non-Luxembourg entities which are making taxable supplies in Luxembourg.
 However, there is no minimum VAT registration threshold for businesses not established in Luxembourg.

-If a business is not registered for VAT in Luxembourg but sells and delivers goods from another European Union (EU) Member State to customers in Luxembourg who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of EUR 100,000, it is required to register and account for VAT in Luxembourg.
+If a business sells and delivers goods from another European Union (EU) Member State to customers in Luxembourg who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of EUR 100,000, it is required to register and account for VAT in Luxembourg.

-If a business is established outside the EU and renders electronically supplied services to customers in Luxembourg who are not VAT registered, then the place of supply is in principle Luxembourg.
+If a business is established outside the EU and renders electronically supplied services to customers in Luxembourg who are not VAT registered, then the place of supply is in principle Luxembourg as the place where the effective use and enjoyment takes place.
 Business will then have to register for Luxembourg VAT.
-If, however, it supplies the same services to customers in other EU Member States , it can opt to register for VAT in one Member State rather than all of them.
-In this case business must still account for VAT on supplies at the rate prevailing in the country of its customer but it must only deal with one Member State for filing and payment purposes.
+If, however, it supplies the same services to customers in other EU Member States as well, it can opt to register for VAT in one Member State rather than all of them.
+In this case, the business must still account for VAT on supplies at the rate prevailing in the country of its customer, but it must only deal with one Member State for filing and payment purposes (so called “One Stop Shop”).

-Access the VAT registration forms on the Luxembourg tax authority’s web site: http://www.aed.public.lu.
+Access the VAT registration forms (“formulaires”) on the Luxembourg tax authority’s web site: http://www.aed.public.lu.

-Failure to register for VAT promptly may result in a penalty of between EUR 50 – EUR 5,000.
+Failure to register for VAT promptly (in principle within 15 days of the beginning of the taxable activity) may result in a penalty of between EUR 50 – EUR 5,000.
 Please note that this penalty shall apply not only to failures to register but to any other infringement of Luxembourg VAT requirements.
 Besides, absence or late payment of the VAT due may give rise to an additional penalty amounting to 10 percent of the entire VAT due.

-Moreover, notwithstanding penal sanctions, any person who has fraudulently tried to avoid the payment of VAT or has illegitimately recovered VAT is punishable by a penalty of 10 percent of the VAT evaded.
+Moreover, notwithstanding penal sanctions, any person who has fraudulently tried to avoid the payment of VAT or has illegitimately recovered VAT is punishable by a penalty of 10 percent of the sum of the evaded VAT.

 In the following examples the obligation to account for the VAT due can be shifted to the customer provided that the latter is registered for Luxembourg VAT.

-If a business is an intermediate supplier to a Luxembourg buyer of goods which it purchases from a business in an other EU Member State other and are delivered from there to Luxembourg, VAT due can be accounted for by Luxembourg customer (see section Invoices).
+If a business is an intermediate supplier to a Luxembourg buyer of goods which it purchases from a business registered for VAT in another EU Member State and the goods are delivered directly from there to Luxembourg, VAT due can be accounted for by Luxembourg customer (see also section “What rules must be complied with in order for triangulation simplification to be applied?”).

-Taxable persons performing imports of goods in Luxembourg and subsequent sales/processing which are neither established nor registered for VAT purposes in Luxembourg can opt to appoint a VAT representative in Luxembourg (since 1 January 2008).
+Taxable persons performing imports of goods in Luxembourg and subsequent sales/processing which are neither established nor registered for VAT purposes in Luxembourg can opt to appoint a VAT representative in Luxembourg.

 No simplification provisions apply.